 We understand the anxiety and stress of being separated from your family.
 Attorney Ambar Diaz can explain to you your options when bringing family members to join you in the United States.
 We have assisted hundreds of clients in legally immigrating to or staying in the United States via a family petition that can be filed by a spouse, child, parent or sibling.
 And we are delighted to report the recent approval of the first family petitions we filed based on same-sex marriage.

 Cuban Adjustment Act

-The Cuban Adjustment Act of 1996 (CAA), or Ley de Ajuste Cubano, allows eligible Cuban natives or citizens and their accompanying spouses and children to get a green card (permanent residence).
-The CAA gives the attorney general the discretion to grant permanent residence to Cuban natives or citizens applying for a green card if they have been present in the United States for at least one year, have been admitted or paroled and are admissible as immigrants.
+The Cuban Adjustment Act of 1996 (CAA), or Ley de Ajuste Cubano, allows Cuban natives or citizens who are eligible and their accompanying spouses and children to get a green card (permanent residence).
+The CAA gives the attorney general the discretion to grant permanent residences to Cuban natives or citizens applying for a green card if they have been present in the United States for at least one year, have been admitted or paroled and are admissible as immigrants.
 The spouse and child(ren) of an individual applying for a green card under the CAA may also apply for benefits under the CAA regardless of their country of citizenship or place of birth.

 Unlawful Presence Waivers